kmatyaszek/kmatyaszek.github.io/_posts/2018-08-16-devexpress-wpf-how-to-disable-theming-on-native-controls.md

 * System.Windows.TreeView
 * System.Windows.TreeViewItem

-If you want to disable DevExpress theming on native WPF control you can set attached property ```dxc:ThemeManager.ThemeName``` to value ```"None"```.
+If you want to disable DevExpress theming on native WPF control you can set attached property `dxc:ThemeManager.ThemeName` to value `None`.
 You can apply this attached property to a particular container or control.
 If this property is applied to container all its child inherit this setting.
 Below example presents two containers.
 One of them inherits theme from global application theme (all its children are using DevExpress theme).
-The second one using the attached property ```dxc:ThemeManager.ThemeName``` disables theming mechanism.
+The second one using the attached property `dxc:ThemeManager.ThemeName` disables theming mechanism.

 ~~~ xml
 <Window x:Class="WpfApp1.MainWindow"